-Beyond the traditional ways to get more I bonds (through your eligible trust or entity), you and your spouse can lock in October’s 9.62% rate (good through October 28, 2022 purchases) by making use of Treasury Direct’s Gift Box feature.
+Beyond the traditional ways to get more I bonds (through your eligible trust or entity), you and your spouse can lock in November’s 1.30% fixed rate by making use of Treasury Direct’s Gift Box feature.

 Let’s look at 3 principles for buying I Bonds from Treasury Direct

 - “Gift bonds count toward the limit of the recipient, not the giver.”

 - “The gift counts for that person’s limit in the year in which they get the bond.”

 - “While the gift is sitting in your TreasuryDirect account waiting to be delivered, it is in a special “gift box.”
 So, even then, it is not yours and does not count in your limit.”